Falcons take on Grizzlies on May 1 at Falcon Field.

 Falcons take on Shockers March 26-27 and Rebels March 29-31.

-Mike Kazlausky enters his third year as Air Force baseball head coach in 2013.
+Mike Kazlausky enters his fourth year as Air Force baseball head coach in 2014.
 Kazlausky was named head baseball coach on June 2, 2011, by Athletic Director Dr. Hans Mueh.
-Kazlausky retired from active duty, effective June 1, and his interim tag was lifted to official head coach status.
+Kazlausky retired from active duty, effective June 1, 2011, and his interim tag was lifted to official head coach status.
 Kazlausky signed a three-year contract through the 2014 season.
 A former player and Academy graduate, Kazlausky epitomizes what it means to don the Falcon baseball Blue and White.

 Kazlausky, known as "Coach Kaz" is a 1991 Academy graduate and has logged six years as an assistant coach at the Academy.
 He is the first Academy graduate to become head baseball coach at Air Force and was the program's first military coach since 1988.